tamilselvanarjun/deepopinion/README.md

 test.csv and test.xlsx are sample test files.

 To start the uvicorn server please run python main.py in terminal. it will start the local server http://127.0.0.1:8000/

+Next step of actions:

+----Integrating with database whenever user uploads we will store all the data into database
+----Interating database fields with UI.
+----Interating download apis to fetch data from database
+----Setting up App service
+----Setting postgres DB in server
+----Testing locally
+----Deploy to App Service
+----Test and Monitor